 Starting with the youngest members, our Trinity Nippers group meets in the church at 10.15 every Tuesday, in term-time, for a short interactive child-friendly service and then transfers over to the Parish Centre for refreshments and playtime.
 There is also a Baby & Toddler Group on Thursdays at 9.45am.

 On Sundays: for younger children we have Sunday Club.
 We use Scripture Union materials which provide a varied programme of bible stories, prayers, art and craft, drama, music and games Children's Church meets most Sundays during term-time, joining the congregation in church at the Offertory.

 The Ladies Group began over fifty years ago as the Young Wives but time marches on and the “Young” and “Wives” were replaced by “Ladies” although husbands and visitors are always welcome.

 The group meets at 2:30 on the fourth Wednesday of the month in the Briggs room of the Parish Centre, excluding August and December.
-This year the December meeting falls on Christmas Eve, so the December meeting will be on the 17th, with the usual carols and readings plus a quiz/games.

 We provide an interesting and varied programme of talks and activities followed by tea or coffee and an opportunity to catch up with friends.